slundberg/ChromNet.jl/README.md

 # ChromNet.jl

 Integrates any BAM, BED, or narrowPeak file into the ChromNet group graphical model, the JSON network file produced can then be explored using http://chromnet.cs.washington.edu.
 The genomic context driving any group edge in the network can also be calculated.
-Details are available in our paper pre-print http://dx.doi.org/10.1101/023911.
+Details are available in our paper at http://www.genomebiology.com/2016/17/1/82.

 [![Build Status](https://travis-ci.org/slundberg/ChromNet.jl.svg?branch=master)](https://travis-ci.org/slundberg/ChromNet.jl)